Lancelot39/VDA/ReadME.md

 * ***text_classifier_smix.py*** and ***text_pair_classifier_smix.py***: Smix+VDA on BERT-base, where we remove the adversarial data augmentation for fair comparison

 We provide example scripts for both training and test of our VDA on the 6 datasets.
-In `run_train.sh`, we provide 6 example for training on the yelp dataset.
+In `run_train.sh`, we provide 6 example for training on the yelp and qnli datasets.
 This script calls `text_classifier_xxx.py` for training (xxx refers to the base model).
 We explain the arguments in following:
 * `--dataset`: Training file path.
 * `--mlm_path`: Pre-trained checkpoints to start with.
 For now we support BERT-based models (`bert-base-uncased`, `bert-large-uncased`, etc.)
 * `--save_path`: Saved fine-tuned checkpoints file.